rnkn/fountain-mode/README.md

 The option `fountain-export-command-profiles` provides some shell commands to interface with these tools, but you are encouraged to edit or completely replace these to suit your own needs.
-The format is simple while still allowing for a lot of flexibility.
+The format is simple while still allowing for flexibility.

 Installation